WebCoursify/webcoursify.github.io/1-DjangoBasic.md

         create database web_dev_tutorial;

     will create a new database instance.

-    After all of these, type <code>make load</code> under the directory of <code>test/</code>.
-This will automatically parse all the text files and save the result, then load the result into the database.

-6. Next step, we link the project with our database.
+Then, we link the project with our database.
 Use text editor to open <code>src/web_dev_tutorial/settings.py</code>, find the following configurations:

         DATABASES = {
             'default': {